0:00

 Neurodivergence includes, but is not limited to those who are autistic, ADHD, OCD, syntesthetes, dyspraxic, dyslexic, dyscalculic, etc. It also includes those with sensory processing differences such as hyper sensitivity or hypo sensitivity.

-This publication respects self identification.
+This community respects self identification.

 No diagnosis is required to contribute.